 MIAMI, FL (March 22nd, 2021) FEAM is proud to announce its latest facility launches at Los Angeles International Airport (LAX) and Austin-Bergstrom International Airport (AUS).
 As the e-commerce space continues to scale exponentially, FEAM’s agile approach has allowed them to quickly meet and exceed the demand of increased air cargo activity.

-Their new outpost at LAX will provide line maintenance, On-Wing AOG support, structures and avionics support, and engine stand conversion technical support.
+Their new outpost at LAX will provide line maintenance, On-Wing AOG support, structures, and avionics support, and engine stands conversion technical support.

 The addition of FEAM’s Austin-Bergstrom presence marks their fourth line maintenance station in Texas.
 With this location serving as a regional hub for the e-commerce giant, Amazon, it was a strategic choice for increased line maintenance, structures, and avionics support.

 Chief Operating Officer, Dan Allawat comments, “It is a tremendous testament to our team that we continue to pursue nationwide expansion without compromising our high standard of excellence in customer service.
 With an increase in tech companies relocating to Austin and the importance of Los Angeles as a gateway to so many international destinations, we feel that both locations are pivotal in FEAM’s continued growth initiatives and positioning of our best-in-class advanced aircraft repair capabilities.”

 To request an interview with FEAM contact Sara Shake at 954.336.3275 or [email protected].